spacetelescope/PyFITS/docs/source/users_guide/users_verification.rst

 the default option for output (i.e. when ``writeto()``, ``close()``, or ``flush()`` is called.
 If a user wants to overwrite this default on output, the other options listed below can be used.

+**warn**

+This option is the same as the ignore option but will send warning messages.
+It will not try to fix any FITS standard violations whether fixable or not.

 **ignore**